Liouville properties for p-harmonic maps with finite q-energy: Strongly -harmonic functions with applications

 which implies

 on all of $M.$ \

 \endproof

 \begin{remark} (1).
-If $u$ is a solution of (\ref{pl}), $u$ may be not a strongly $p$ -harmonic function, e.g. constant function is a solution of (\ref{pl}), but it is not a strongly $p$-harmonic function for $1<p<2.$ (2).
-For $p\geq 4, $ $u\in C^{2}\left( M\right) $ is a solution of (\ref{pl} ) if and only if $u$ is a strongly $p$-harmonic function. \end{remark}
+If $u$ is a solution of (\ref{pl}), $u$ may be not a strongly $p$-harmonic function.
+For example, any constant function is a solution of (\ref{pl}), but it is not a strongly $p$-harmonic function for $1<p<2.$ (2).
+For $p\geq4, $ $u\in C^{2}\left( M\right) $ is a solution of (\ref{pl}) if and only if $u$ is a strongly $p$-harmonic function. \end{remark}

 Now we define an operator $\mathcal{L}_{s,\varepsilon}$ by